From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Introduction

-In this paper, we close that gap by introducing {\bf unbranding} (see Fig.~\ref{fig:teser}): a new task for generative modeling that requires selectively removing brand-related elements while ensuring outputs remain semantically consistent and visually coherent.
+In this paper, we close that gap by introducing {\bf unbranding} (see \cref{fig:teser}): a new task for generative modeling that requires selectively removing brand-related elements while ensuring outputs remain semantically consistent and visually coherent.
 Unlike unlearning, which operates by erasing entire concepts, unbranding requires a finer-grained disentanglement of brand features from object semantics.
-Importantly, brand recognition is often multidimensional, extending beyond explicit logos to include distinctive structural and geometric features (e.g., the unique front grille shape of a specific car brand), as shown in Fig.~\ref{fig:vrend_def}.
-Thus, unbranding necessitates the removal of not only logos but also these subtle, characteristic structural cues.
+Importantly, brand recognition is often multidimensional, extending beyond explicit logos to include distinctive structural and geometric features (e.g., the unique front grille shape of a specific car brand), as shown in \cref{fig:vrend_def}.
+Thus, unbranding necessitates the removal not only of logos but also of these subtle, characteristic structural cues.
 To facilitate research on this new task, we construct a comprehensive benchmark dataset.
 Crucially, we address the evaluation gap: existing brand detectors are limited to explicit logos and fail to capture abstract trade dress (e.g., a bottle's shape).
 We therefore introduce a novel evaluation metric based on Vision Language Models (VLMs), which uses a targeted question-answering framework to probe images for both explicit logos and implicit, holistic brand characteristics.
+We compare such evaluation techniques with the YOLO~\cite{jiang2022review} model trained on manually annotated logos and trade dress data.
 This overall capability is both technically challenging and practically essential for brand-safe generative~AI.

-In this paper, we make three primary contributions: \begin{enumerate} \item We introduce unbranding, a new fine-grained task focused on removing both explicit logos and implicit structural trade dress features while preserving the object's semantic integrity. \item We propose a novel evaluation framework, including a comprehensive benchmark and a new VLM-based metric, that uses a question-answering approach to assess the removal of both logos and abstract trade dress. \item We demonstrate the problem's urgency by showing that newer models replicate brands more accurately and use our VLM metric to confirm that unbranding is a distinct challenge that existing methods do not address. \end{enumerate}
+In this paper, we make three primary contributions: (I) We introduce unbranding, a new fine-grained task that removes both explicit logos and implicit structural trade dress features while preserving the object's semantic integrity.
+(II) We propose a novel evaluation framework, including a comprehensive benchmark and an evaluation metric based on YOLO, as well as a new VLM-based metric that uses a question-answering approach to assess the removal of both logos and abstract trade dress.
+(III) We demonstrate the problem's urgency by showing that newer models replicate brands more accurately and use our VLM metric to confirm that unbranding is a distinct challenge that existing methods do not address.